tkhwang/tkhwang-algorithm/README.md

-## tkhwang-algorithm-leetcode
+## tkhwang-algorithm

     slow, but steady wins the game.

-leetcode activity sync using [LeetHub](https://github.com/QasimWani/LeetHub)
+- leetcode activity sync using [LeetHub](https://github.com/QasimWani/LeetHub)
+- algorithm and data-structure related problem solving in other sites.

 ## Leetcode